This is a practical implementation guide. For theory and concepts, see:

 1. Pre-Push Hook (Optional)

-"npm test"This runs your full test suite before pushing to remote.
+Runs your full test suite before code reaches the remote.

 2. Custom Validation Rules